 Since we still live in a sinful world, conflict among Christians is inevitable.
-God gives us clear instructions on how to handle these conflicts in a manner honoring to Him.
+God gives us clear instructions on how to handle these conflicts in a manner that honors Him.

-ear i ear instructions on how to handle these conflicts in a manner honoring to Him. © Read Matthew 18:15.
+1. © Read Matthew 18:15.
 What should you do if another Christian sins against you?

-2. → Read 1 Peter 4:8 and Romans 15:1.
+2. + Read 1 Peter 4:8 and Romans 15:1.
 Does every offense require the type of correction detailed in Matthew 18?
 When might it be unnecessary to engage in private correction?

-3. ⇒ Give an example of when it is more appropriate to cover sin with love and when it is more appropriate to privately correct a fellow Christian.
+3. ⇔ Give an example of when it is more appropriate to cover sin with love and when it is more appropriate to privately correct a fellow Christian.

 4. + Read Matthew 22:39.
 The second greatest commandment (after loving God with all our heart, soul, mind, and strength) is to love our neighbors as ourselves.
 How does addressing sin within the church demonstrate this kind of love?